 Despite the fact that the Mets went on to set records for futility that will surely never be broken, my grandfather was joyous.
 National League baseball was back in New York, and pretty soon he’d have a grandson with whom he could share his love for the game.

-In the years since, although I’m convinced that my lifelong fandom may have permanently damaged my stomach lining (definitely more than a few less-than-successful campaigns over the years!), hope still springs eternal every February when pitchers and catchers
+In the years since, although I’m convinced that my lifelong fandom may have permanently damaged my stomach lining (definitely more than a few less-than-successful campaigns over the years!), hope still springs eternal every February when pitchers and catchers report to camp.

 And across those many years, I’ve visited stadiums all over the country, following my beloved (yet often maddening) baseball club from Queens, NY.

-So, some years ago, when I finally got a chance to see a game on the hallowed ground of Wrigley Field, how could I possibly say no?
+So, some years ago, when I finally got a chance to see a game on the hallowed ground of Wrigley Field, how could I possibly

 Chicago, July 15, 1999

 The game was on a Friday, and I’d only gotten the tickets two days prior.
 With my wife back home, seven+ months pregnant with our older daughter and unable to travel, I reached out to a buddy to see if he could hop a plane and join me at Wrigley.

 He was all gung ho about the game, but at the 11th hour, he had to bail.
 And soon, it became clear that I was going to be a